TheMarlboroMan/libdansdl2/README.md

 ## Building on linux:

 Execute the ./configure.sh command to setup the neccesary variables.
+Do "make" afterwards.

 ## Dependencies.

 Starting in 2018 and for the first time there is an external dependency on the "log" project in github.com/TheMarlboroMan/log.
 You'll need to link every project against the log.o created when building that project.

-## Changelog

-- August 2017:
-	- added doxygen support and comments.
-	- removed unused functions (old functions with window parameters...).
-	- normalised a few functions that got two integers instead of a point class.
-	- removed the sound_queue class.
-Each application should have its own.
-	- draconian compiler flags.
-	- camera margin settings.
-	- Powers of 2 for text textures.
-	- VSync configuration.

 ## TODO: